 10. Apple Butter

 Apple butter is a mysterious combination that tastes far richer than the sum of its parts.
-Decadent enough to earn the name butter, this combination of apples, water, apple cider vinegar, sugar, spices, and lemon makes for a phenomenal spread.
+Decadent enough to earn the name butter, this combination of apples, water, apple cider vinegar, sugar, spices, and lemon makes for a phenomenal spread on toast, pancakes, waffles, or whatever else you want to infuse with fall flavor.
 Get our Apple Butter recipe.

 Related Reading: New Ways to use Apple Butter Beyond Toast

 An apple-based breakfast casserole, this serves a crowd and is a great pick for a potluck brunch.
 A custard of buttermilk, apple cider, vanilla, and cinnamon makes for a rich and smooth base for soaking the day-old French bread.
 Get our Caramel Apple and Cinnamon Breakfast Casserole recipe.